Celebrating 25 years of the Pink Ladies Guernsey

-Est. 2001, we are Guernsey’s Breast Cancer Charity, raising awareness for the early detection of breast cancer, and offering support to anyone affected in the Bailiwick.
+Est. 2001, we are Guernsey’s Breast Cancer Charity; offering support to anyone affected by breast cancer in the Bailiwick, along with raising awareness of breast health.

 Founded in 2001 by a group of women supporting each other through their breast cancer diagnosis and treatment, the Pink Ladies Charity is dedicated to raising awareness, encouraging self-checks, and offering a variety of support options to anyone affected by breast cancer in the Bailiwick of Guernsey.